hrkloeck/SKADS-Sky-Simulation/Example_queries.md

 # Example Queries for SEX and SAX are listed
-These were the original queries examples from the s-ccubed homepage.
+These are the original query examples from the s-cubed homepage.
 Everyone is wellcome to add at the bottom.

 -SEX Queries